Neighborhood Slow Streets

 No. Applications must be from a group of residents such as a neighborhood association or a community-based organization.

 We anticipate demand for the program will outpace the resources available each year.
 With an application process, we can objectively evaluate interested neighborhoods.

-The application is available online at boston.gov/transportation/neighborhood-slow-streets.
+The applications will be available online at boston.gov/transportation/neighborhood-slow-streets.
 If you need a paper copy mailed to you, please request it by calling 617-635-4680.

-All applications will be objectively scored according to criteria including:
+In 2017, applications were objectively scored according to criteria including:

 - Community support, as evidenced by letters of support, a presentation, signed petitions, surveys, and/or neighborhood reports or audits